Fenwick W. English: Elementary Education and Leadership

 What worked in Arizona on the small scale would get its true test in the Sarasota County, Florida district schools.
 English was hired as the Assistant Superintendent for Personnel and Program Development by that district.
 At 25,000 students, the implementation was more difficult but just as effective as in Arizona.

+In 2013, English would be one of the first professors of the Master of Arts in Educational Leadership at Soka University of America, Orange County, California.
+Being one of the pioneers of this MA Program, English described it as unique and said: "For a potential educational leader who wants to make a difference in the world Soka is the place where it happens."